 Throughout Ireland and Northern Ireland civil records are Public Records and there are no restrictions on the obtaining copies of them.
-At this time, GROI (Republic) does provide information from records through a website.
+At this time, GROI (Republic) provides access (within the data protection parameters through Irish Genealogy.
 However, GRONI does, see above.
 Copies of records can be obtained either in person, by phone or written application.
 See links above to relevant websites.
 In the Republic, uncertified (or plain) copies of register entries can be obtained for €4.
 These note exactly the same information as a certificate, which cost €20.
 In Northern Ireland, certificates are supplied at a cost of £15 (+ postage); no uncertified copies of registers are made available.

 Published Guide to Civil Registration

 The Council of Irish Genealogical Organisations (CIGO) published a guide to Irish civil registration in 2000: Irish Civil Registration – Where Do I Start? as part of its ‘Exploring Irish Genealogy’ series.